 Scratching, Squealing, Scurrying Sounds

-When mice or rats infest a home, they do make sounds as well.
+When mice or rats infest a home, they also make sounds.
 These include scratching, squealing, and scurrying sounds.
-As is the case with a urine odor, you will not detect these noises when at a home showing or open house.
+As with a urine odor, you will not detect these noises at a home showing or open house.

 If you detect the presence of rodents in a home, you’re interested in making an offer, and you do need to inquire about the homeowner.

-You need to keep in mind that a homeowner may not be aware of a rodent issue if it is of a fairly new origin.
+You must remember that a homeowner may not be aware of a rodent issue if it is of a fairly new origin.

-You need to obtain an inspection of the premises before you close on a contract for sale.
-The inspection needs to include examining the property for the current or past presence of rodents in the house.
+You must inspect the premises before closing on a contract for sale.
+The inspection must include examining the property for the current or past presence of rodents in the house.

 When you are looking to buy a new property, it is vital that you thoroughly check the premises for the signs of a rodent infestation.